ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/start/setup-wizard.markdown

 - Node B (https://b.3cpo.dbs.local.ravendb.net) will listen to 10.0.0.75 on port 443.
 - Node C (https://c.3cpo.dbs.local.ravendb.net) will listen to 10.0.0.91 on port 443.

-You can deploy a cluster that is completely internal to your network, and still gain all the benefits of using certificates and SSL with full trust and complete support from all the standard tooling.
+You can deploy a cluster that is completely internal to your network and still gain all the benefits of using certificates and SSL with full trust and complete support from all the standard tooling.
 RavenDB also ensures that the *Let's Encrypt* certificate is refreshed automatically as needed.

 {WARNING: Important}
 You need to make sure that the IP/port is available.
 On the local machine, the setup will check the port availability and validate the IP address.
 However, on the other machines in the cluster, you'll need to verify that beforehand.
 When using port 443, you need to ensure that it hasn't already been taken by other applications like Skype, IIS, Apache, etc.